 Experiments can require testing the same subjects multiple times in order to collect more accurate information.
 Testing participants with the same measurements on a regular basis has an impact on their results.
 Participants are likely to do better as they learn the test or become more familiar with the testing process; therefore, repeated testing could significantly impact outcomes.

 Internal validity can be seen in the following examples:

 Occupation, culture, education, social standing, and other variables are examples of different sorts of factors.
 Such factors cannot be eliminated from the research.
-Internal validity is a concept that aids in establishing that you have evidence that your findings have a major impact on the outcomes.
+It is a concept that aids in establishing that you have evidence that your findings significantly impact the outcomes.